 The proposed budget is presented to the government's Board of Commissioners for review.
 The board holds a public hearing and may add to, subtract from or change appropriations, but may not change the form of the budget.
-Any changes in the budget must be within the revenues and reserves estimated.

 Expenditures may not legally exceed budgeted appropriations at the activity level.